marius-wieschollek/passwords/README.md

 Each password is encrypted with it's own unique key.

 #### Client Side Encryption (E2E)
-You can have your passwords encrypted in your browser.
+If enabled on your server, you can have your passwords encrypted in your browser.
 This will protect them from unauthorized access and even keep them safe if the server is hacked.

 #### Access Protection & Two-Factor-Authentication